omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 #### Decentralization

-The solution takes numerous trade-offs in having a central point of control, but still maintain trustlessness ownership of user funds.
+The solution takes numerous trade-offs in having a central point of control, but still maintains trustless ownership of user funds.

 #### Usability

 - Transactions complete in a reasonable amount of time (seconds or minutes, not hours or days)
-- Free to use for end users (no gas fees, or fixed/minimal fees that Reddit can pay on their behalf)
+- Free to use for end-users (no gas fees, or fixed/minimal fees that Reddit can pay on their behalf)
 - Bonus points:
     - Users should be able to view their balances & transactions via a blockchain explorer-style interface
     - Exiting is fast & simple